 Although the GDPR went into effect on May 25, our goal at FormAssembly is to continue providing valuable resources to help you maintain compliance.
-In the last of our three-part webinar series, FormAssembly’s Director of Marketing Ashley McAlpin co-hosted alongside our CEO and founder, Cedric Savarese.
+In the last of our three-part webinar series, FormAssembly’s VP of Marketing, Ashley McAlpin, co-hosted alongside our CEO and Founder, Cedric Savarese.
 They were joined by Ian Gotts, CEO and Founder of Elements.Cloud, who helped shed light on linchpin topics like understanding informed consent and transparency under the GDPR.

 Getting Permission to Hold Personal Data